First Year CS Guide

 Hello Gif

-First and foremost, on behalf of the Computer Science Student Union (CSSU), we would like to congratulate everyone who has received an offer of admission to Computer Science at the University of Toronto St. George campus. (or we hope that you're considering / will get an acceptance).
+Before anything, on behalf of the Computer Science Student Union (CSSU) and the CS community at U of T, we would like to congratulate everyone who has received an offer of admission to Computer Science at the University of Toronto St. George campus (or we hope you're considering / will get accepted).
 We're happy to have you!

-This is a collection of Frequently Asked Questions (FAQs) which we think all first-year undergraduates (and everyone in the program, in general) should know.
-This is part of a multi faceted project to curate resources for the entire CS community some that will be linked to in this guide.
+This is a collection of Frequently Asked Questions (FAQs) that we think all first-year undergraduates (and, for that matter, everyone in the program) should know.
+This is part of a multi-faceted project to curate resources for the entire CS community, some of which will be linked to in this guide.

-University can be exciting, but also daunting, especially in your first-year.
-This year especially with the pandemic affecting all aspects of our lives mentally and physically.
-We hope this guide gives you some information and tips on how to make sure that you are successful on your first-year here (and we hope this guide makes you laugh along the way).
-If there is anything you want to add or edit on this guide, please send the CSSU a quick email or make a PR on the Github Repo.
-So strap in this is pretty long so feel free to read it in chunks or binge if thats your style.
+University can be exciting but daunting, especially in your first year.
+We hope this guide gives you some information and tips on how to succeed in your first year here (and we hope this guide makes you laugh along the way).
+If there is anything you want to add or edit to this guide, please send the CSSU a quick email or make a PR on the Github Repo.

 Table of Contents